beini19/fruity-fun/README.md

 Welcome to Fruity Fun!
-You can find the complete version of the game under the "fruityfun_finalNoGraphics" folder.
-For cute pictures of fruit, go over to "fruityfunwithactualfruits".
+Download "fruityfun.ino" on your Arduino to start playing.
+You can find a lite version of the game under the "fruityfun_finalNoGraphics" folder.
+For cute pictures of fruit, head over to "fruityfunwithactualfruits".